uit-gamelab/Spring25/index.md

 ## Tentative lecture plan and course timeline
 * Colloquiums every Tuesday 12:15-14:00 REALF A055, where you can work with your projects.
+* Colloquium times will also be used to give shorter lectures
 * GameJam Friday 24.01 to Sunday 26.01.
 * Full day workshop Friday 21.03.
 * Some Thursdays will be used for milestone presentations.